-Carlien Donkor is researcher at Delft University of Technology.
-She is also affiliated with the LDE PortCityFutures research group and the UNESCO Chair for Water, Ports and Historic cities.
+Carlien Donkor is a researcher at Delft University of Technology.
+She is also affiliated with the LDE PortCityFutures Center and the UNESCO Chair for Water, Ports and Historic Cities.
 Carlien is trained as an architect with experience in design, construction, procurement and project management.
-Her master’s thesis focused on the subject of integrated urban water design and how factors not only limited to climate change and urbanism pose a risk to the design and planning of historical water cities like Milan.
+Her master’s thesis focused on the subject of integrated urban water design and how factors including climate change and rapid urbanization pose a risk to the future design and planning of historical water cities like Milan.
 Other interests include volunteer work.

-Queenie Lin is a PhD Candidate at History of Architecture and Urban Planning, Delft University of Technology, with a research focus on the sustainable preservation of climate-challenged Dutch overseas settlements in VOC Asia.
+Queenie Lin is a PhD candidate in the History of Architecture and Urban Planning, Delft University of Technology, with a research focus on the sustainable preservation of climate-challenged Dutch overseas settlements in VOC Asia.
 She is currently working under the UNESCO Chair Water, Ports and Historic Cities and the PortCityFutures research group.
-She was also a PhD candidate of Cultural Heritage and Arts Innovation Studies, Taipei National University of the Arts, and that and her previous MA training in art and architectural history (University of Virginia, USA), conservation of fine art (Northumbria University, UK), and underwater cultural heritage certificate (UNESCO Foundation Course), equipped her for the professional experience in academia, museums, research institutes and thinktanks in Asia, America and Europe.
+She was also a PhD candidate in Cultural Heritage and Arts Innovation Studies, Taipei National University of the Arts, and her previous MA training in art and architectural history (University of Virginia, USA), conservation of fine art (Northumbria University, UK), and underwater cultural heritage certificate (UNESCO Foundation Course), has equipped her for professional experience in academia, museums, research institutes and thinktanks in Asia, America and Europe.

 Hilde Sennema is a historian with a master’s degree in architectural history.
 After working in the field of urban planning and heritage, she is now finishing her PhD on post-war reconstruction in port cities at the Erasmus University Rotterdam.
-Between 2018 and 2021 she wrote a weekly column in the Dutch newspaper Financieele Dagblad.
-In 2022 she joined the UNESCO Chair of Water, Ports and Historic Cities at Delft University of Technology to work as a researcher and lecturer.
-Besides port cities, her research interests include public-private relations in public space, and the cultural meanings and representations of water.
+Between 2018 and 2021, she wrote a weekly column in the Dutch newspaper Financieele Dagblad.
+In 2022 she joined the UNESCO Chair for Water, Ports and Historic Cities at Delft University of Technology to work as a researcher and lecturer.
+Besides port cities, her research interests include public-private relations in public space and the cultural meanings and representations of water.